 I’m a bonafide sun-worshipper and summer is my favourite season.
 Aside from my love of basking like a lizard in any available sunshine, I love the summer for getting kids outdoors and exploring.
-With so many brilliant family attractions and glorious countryside within easy reach of Bristol, I’ve put together my top 10 summer day trips from Bristol.
+With so many brilliant family attractions and glorious countryside within easy reach of Bristol, here are my top 10 summer days out near Bristol.

 *Disclaimer: Visit Bristol gifted me a media pass to the city’s attractions, plus a selection of summer activities as part of their #SummerinBristol campaign – some of which I have listed here.

-Westonbirt Arboretum in the Cotswolds is just half an hour away by car and is one of the most breathtakingly beautiful, nature-filled day trips from Bristol, especially on a blue-sky day.
+Westonbirt Arboretum in the Cotswolds is just half an hour away by car and is one of the most breathtakingly beautiful, nature-filled days out near Bristol, especially on a blue-sky day.
 Home to one of the finest collections of trees and shrubs in the world, it’s a great one with kids as there are Gruffalos to hunt, natural wood play areas, plenty of shaded spots, trees to hide behind, sculptures to seek and a spectacular treetop walkway that lets you meander through the tree canopy.
-Also KIDS GO FREE ALL SUMMER LONG! (from 26 July – 2 Sept 2019).

 Are you like me and keen to make more day trips to Wales?
 Just over an hour away in the Welsh Valleys is Grade 1* listed Cyfarthfa Castle (the best example of a 19th century Ironmaster’s residence to have survived in South Wales), perched high on a hill overlooking emerald green hillsides, the town of Merthyr Tydfil and the historic site of the Cyfarthfa Ironworks.
 The grounds – kempt flower gardens, green fields, woodland and lakes – stretch out over 65 hectares, with an animal trail available from reception to entice children to explore.
 There’s also a splash pad, mini train (seasonal opening times apply), museum, adventure playground and cafes onsite.